davidtchiu/davidtchiu.github.io/teaching/cs161/hwk4.fraction/index.md

 - Write a method called `gcd()` that inputs two integers `a` and `b`.
 We'll use the famous [Euclidean Algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm).
 You need to write the following loop: as long as `a` and `b` aren't equal, test to see if `a` is larger than `b`.
 If so, subtract `b` from `a`. otherwise, subtract `a` from `b`.
 This loop is guaranteed to terminate.
 Once you're out, simply return `a`.
 Test it out.
 The GCD between 6 and 8 is 2 and the GCD between 25 and 1000 is 25.
 Test more cases to convince yourself that you've implemented it properly.

-- Now we're ready to write `reduce()`.
+- Finally, we're ready to write `reduce()`.
 It does not input anything and it does not return a value.
 To perform a reduction of a fraction, you simply need to divide both the numerator and the denominator by their GCD.

   ```java
   Fraction f1 = new Fraction(4,8);